gearz-lab/react-metaform/docs-md/Metadata.md

 addonBeforeGlyphicon | The Bootstrap glyphicon that should be added-on before the component.
 The supported values are available [here](http://getbootstrap.com/components/#glyphicons). addonAfter | The text that should be added-on after the component. addonAfterGlyphicon | The  Bootstrap glyphicon that should be added-on after the component.
-The supported values are available [here](http://getbootstrap.com/components/#glyphicons). hasFeedback | Whether or not the component should display as invalid.
-Defaults to true. groupClassName | The CSS class that should be added to the Bootstrap field group. labelClassName | The CSS class that should be added to the Bootstrap field label.
+The supported values are available [here](http://getbootstrap.com/components/#glyphicons). feedback | Whether or not the component should show whether it's valid.
+Possible values are: `true`: Always show. `false`: Never show. `success`: Show only if it's valid. `error`: Show only if it's not valid.
+Defaults to `error`. hasFeedbackIcon | If feedback should be displayed, `hasFeedbackIcon` determines whether or not glyphicons should be used as well.
+Defaults to `true`. groupClassName | The CSS class that should be added to the Bootstrap field group. labelClassName | The CSS class that should be added to the Bootstrap field label.